dev-protocol/community/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+If you cannot contact the community leaders, please report the CoC violation you see to @moderator on Discord.

 ## Enforcement Guidelines